There's a Riot Goin' On: Background

 Having achieved great success with their 1969 album Stand! and performance at Woodstock, Sly & the Family Stone were due to have submitted an album of new recordings to Epic Records by 1970.
 However, Sly Stone missed several recording deadlines, worrying CBS executive Clive Davis, and a Greatest Hits album was released in an eighteen-month stretch during which the band released no new material, except for the single "Thank You (Falettinme Be Mice Elf Agin)".
 Relationships within the band were deteriorating, with friction between the Stone brothers and bassist Larry Graham.

-"Black Panther Convention, Lincoln Memorial" (June 1970).
-There's a Riot Goin' On was influenced by the burgeoning Black Power movement and a disillusionment with 1960s Hippie culture.

-Epic executives requested more product from the band, and the Black Panther Party, with which Stone had become associated, was demanding he make his music more militant and reflective of the black power movement, that he replace drummer Greg Errico and saxophonist Jerry Martini with black instrumentalists, and replace manager David Kapralik.
+Jewish-American manager David Kapralik claimed that the Black Panther Party was urging Stone to replace him with a black manager.
 After moving to Los Angeles, California, in late 1969, Stone and his bandmates began to use cocaine and PCP heavily rather than recording music.
 During this time Sly & the Family Stone released only one single, "Thank You (Falettinme Be Mice Elf Agin)" / "Everybody Is a Star", issued in December 1969.
 Although "Star" was a positive song in the vein of their previous hit "Everyday People" (1968), "Thank You" featured a darker political theme.